Your deposit payment is made by card at the time of booking. It is handled by PayPal.com

 In a week-long tour, I try to stay in three places maximum, two nights each if possible, for your comfort.

-My preferred type of accommodation is high standard 4* B&B. This allows you to stay with and meet locals, gaining the richness of their experience.
+My preferred type of accommodation is high standard 4* B&B (not AirB&B) and small guest houses up to six rooms.
+This allows you to stay with and meet locals, gaining the richness of their experience.
 Sometimes, due to the nature fo the tour, I use a hotel for one of the stays.

 All rooms have their own ensuite toilet and bath or shower.
 On rare occasions you will have what is called a private bathroom.
 That is a bathroom and toilet across the hall or nextdoor to your room, which is only used by you.
 Robes are provided for moving between your room and your private bathroom.